-Whatever you envisage, you first need to quantify your needs and estimate the costs for designing the most appropriate walk-in wardrobe storage space.
+You first need to define your needs for designing the most appropriate walk-in wardrobe storage space.
 When evaluating your needs, it is crucial that you have a thorough sort through your clothes.
 After all, there is little point keeping items that you will probably never wear again but are attached to emotionally.

 A walk-in wardrobe will provide a home for all your possessions if you make the most of every single square centimetre.
 Even if you don’t need a specific room for storing clothes, you will need at least 4 m2, taking into account the area required for moving through the space and storage pillars that are 80 cm deep.
 Furthermore, if you also wish to dress in the same area, you need to allow for a central area measuring 1 x 1.20 m.